arashnm80/arashnm80.github.io/handbook/other.md

 > I can do whatever the fu*k I can do.

+> Live a life I can be proud of.

 ## I-dentity
 > My time is limited, I'm not gonna waste it living someone else’s life.